 Myth # 1 – If I lose my connection to the internet, I may as well close my store.

-This actually is true for Cloud-based apps that run from an Internet browser.
+This actually is true for Cloud-based apps that run from an web browser.
 As soon as the internet connection is dropped, the software hangs and often crashes – the same way a website would crash if you lose your connection.
 This is one of the reasons that on-premise systems, with the software and database loaded on a local computer, are still so prevalent in the retail sector.

 However, there is a third option we call “Cloud-Hybrid” systems that give the best of both worlds.
 A software application and a local copy of your database is installed on your computer workstation, which is connected to the main database hosted in a Cloud server.
 Cloud-Hybrid solutions give you access to real-time data in the Cloud but you can still operate your workstations if you lose your internet connection.